amusecode/amuse/doc/tutorial/fortran_code.rst

 Defining the particle set
 +++++++++++++++++++++++++

-Partcle sets in AMUSE can be handled by python (we call these "inmemory") and by the legacy code (we call these "incode").
+Particle sets in AMUSE can be handled by python (we call these "inmemory") and by the community code (we call these "incode").
 In our case the code does not handle the particles and we need to configure the particles handler to manage an inmemory particle set.
 Open an editor on *interface.py* and add this method to the